Green groups quit Warsaw climate talks over lack of progress

 Although he remains in charge of the conference, the move has raised doubts over Poland's position in the negotiations.
 Some delegates at the talks said it indicated that Poland was not interested in ensuring tougher global action to combat global warming.

-Poland's decision to host a coal industry summit alongside the climate talks on Monday and Tuesday had also angered many non-governmental organisations (NGOs).
+Poland's decision to host a coal industry summit alongside the climate talks on Monday and Tuesday had also angered many non-governmental organizations (NGOs).

 "This is one of the most 'captured' summits ever - by corporates and coal industry with the support of the Polish government," said Dipti Bhatnagar at Friends of the Earth International.